| Sierra Vista to TucsonKate and Jim's 2003 Vacation - Day 6 - Feb 27 |

 frown on birders because of the lack of respect shown by some when viewing the

+nearby cemetery.
+But visitors to the church are still welcome.
 The mission was built about 1700 and was the first church in

 Arizona and California.
 We got there too late for visiting the